soupg/DXLib/README.md

 dxl.GetDistance(instance1, instance2) --// Gets the distance between 2 objects.
 Returns a rounded number of studs.

-dxl.DistanceFromPlayer(instance) --// Gets distance of an object from Local Player.
+dxl.GetDistanceFromPlayer(instance) --// Gets distance of an object from Local Player.

 dxl.GetClosestPart(instance) --// You can pass in a model or a player / npc that contains lots of parts, and this returns the closest part to you.
 Good for Aimbot.